rstraub/rstraub.github.io/_drafts/must-read-books-for-junior-software-developers.md

 ## Extreme programming explained 🧗

 **Why This Book?**

-Agile software development is now commonplace, but what is it about?
+Agile software development is commonplace, but what is it about?
 What is at the core of this mindset?
 This book provides the best answers in my opinion.

 **Who Is It For?**

-Developers of any skill level with an interest in agile software development.
+Are you curious about what agile software development is about?
+Do you want to know which practices allow you to **deliver valueable software effectively**?
+Be sure to read Extreme Programming Explained.

 **Key Takeaways**

 Extreme Programming Explained introduces a set of values, principles and practices on how to develop software with agility.
 Though Agile (capital A) is a commodity nowadays, this book explains what agile software development was meant to be.

 It is a true standout as it reasons from guiding values and principles to concrete practices.
 These practices are key enablers to agile software development according to XP.
 Ever heard of Test-Driven Development?
 Pair Programming?
 Refactoring?
 Continuous Integration?
 Those are just a few of the practices of XP, and you would do well to master them.